KendrickOrg/kendrick/CONTRIBUTING.md

 This project uses gitflow management.

 This project contains two main branches:
 - **master** : This branch is a stable branch.
-Each version on this branch should be a stable release of Cormas, and ideally each commit modifying the source code of the project should be tagged with a version number.
+Each version on this branch should be a stable release of Kendrick, and ideally each commit modifying the source code of the project should be tagged with a version number.
 - **development** : This branch contains the current development of this project.

 ## Hot fix (not used at the moment)